JosephCrispell/transactionCodeR/README.md

 - `"average_value"`: average value (mean)
 - `"standard_deviation"`: standard deviation from average value for transaction.
 Defaults to 10% of value.
 - `"type"`: type of transaction ("in" (credit), or "out" (debit))
 - `"frequency"`: frequency that transaction type seen in transactions.
-Expecting one of c("monthly", "weekly", "daily", "weekdays", "random")
+Expecting one of c("monthly", "weekly", "daily", "weekdays", "random", "once")
 - `"day_of_month"`: if monthly, which day of month.
 Defaults to 1 (first day).
 - `"n_per_month"`: if random frequency, on average how many transactions per month.
 Defaults to 4.
 - `"day_of_week"`: if weekly, which day of week.
 Defaults to 1 (first day).